-Oh, and check out my Dog Allergies List for more info while you're at it, too!
+Oh, and check out my Dog Allergy Treatment article for more info while you're at it, too!

 Once you seek treatment and your vet gives a complete diagnosis, it's time to take care of the problem.
 If the essential oils are causing toxic effects, irritated skin, vomiting, and the like, throw it away.